JakeSteam/blog-programming/_posts/2019-01-07-using-break-strategy-to-fix-unusual-android-text-wrapping-issues.md

     - UI
 ---

 An easy way of creating simple, aligned layouts in XML is using a TableLayout and TableRows.
 This works excellently for most situations, but unfortunately has a few quirks when it comes to handling TextView text wrapping.
-Recently a bug report was received where very long emails addresses weren’t displayed correctly, and flowed offscreen.
+Recently a bug report was received where very long emails addresses weren't displayed correctly, and flowed offscreen.

 This post will cover how to fix the text flowing off screen, and the subsequent wrapping issue encountered.
 Just for reference, this is how the TextView in a TableRow looked when populated with a long word (in this case an email address):